mhinkka/angular-playground/README.md

           routes.js             -> Angular.js route definition file.
 Maps URLs to controllers and templates. services/               -> Directory for AngularJS services, providers and factories used in the application. index.js              -> Directory indexer that forces all the services to be loaded. local.js              -> Service used to access and modify objects in "local" service.
-Initialized to contain data found in:
-                                   WebClient/content/objects.js.
-          module.js             -> Defines angular module (app.services) consisting of all the services. objectCache.js        -> Simple cache for storing objects into local storage. session.js            -> Session manager object that manages authentication session specific settings such as UI language and user information.
-        templates/              -> Directory for AngularJS [templates](http://docs.angularjs.org/guide/templates) used in the application. home.html             -> HTML template for application's home-page. index.html            -> Master HTML template for the web site. object-detail.html    -> HTML template for object details view. object-edit.html      -> HTML template for object editor view. object-list.html      -> HTML template for object list view. app.js                  -> Main application module definition (app).
+                                   Initialized to contain data found in: WebClient/content/objects.js. module.js             -> Defines angular module (app.services) consisting of all the services. objectCache.js        -> Simple cache for storing objects into local storage. session.js            -> Session manager object that manages authentication session specific settings such as UI language and user information. templates/              -> Directory for AngularJS templates used in the application. home.html             -> HTML template for application's home-page. index.html            -> Master HTML template for the web site. object-detail.html    -> HTML template for object details view. object-edit.html      -> HTML template for object editor view. object-list.html      -> HTML template for object list view. app.js                  -> Main application module definition (app).
 Also ensures all required javascripts are loaded and angular modules registered during application startup.
 Also includes logic for redirecting unauthenticated users back to home page.
         config.js               -> Third party javascript file configurations.
-Also includes the actual bootstrapping of AngularJS to the rendered page.
-        translations.js         -> File automatically generated from gettext-tools from po-files. content/                  -> Directory for non-javascript (code) files required by the project.
-Includes images, less, css and json-scripts etc.
+Also includes the actual bootstrapping of AngularJS to the rendered page. translations.js         -> File automatically generated from gettext-tools from po-files. content/                  -> Directory for non-javascript (code) files required by the project.
-        bootstrap/              -> Bootstrap-component related styles (less).
+                                   Includes images, less, css and json-objects etc. bootstrap/              -> Bootstrap-component related styles (less).
         app.less                -> Main stylesheet defition of the web site.
-Will generate app.css that is referenced by the web site. bootstrap*.css          -> Generated bootrap-component related styles (css). po/                       -> Directory for gettext (i18n) related files.
+Will generate app.css that is referenced by the web site.
+        bootstrap*.css          -> Generated bootrap-component related styles (css). po/                       -> Directory for gettext (i18n) related files.
 Automatically generated from code but included into repository as an example.
-Use e.g. [Poedit](http://www.poedit.net/)-editor to manage these. en_US.po                -> Gettext message catalog for English translations. fi_FI.po                -> Gettext message catalog for Finnish translations. template.pot            -> Automatically generated list of native texts to be translated extracted from javascript files.
+Use e.g. Poedit-editor to manage these. en_US.po                -> Gettext message catalog for English translations. fi_FI.po                -> Gettext message catalog for Finnish translations. template.pot            -> Automatically generated list of native texts to be translated extracted from javascript files.
         *.mo                    -> Automatically generated from translations.
       scripts/                  -> Directory for all the third-party javascript files. test/                     -> Directory for unit and E2E-test related files.